Buyer's guide

 Look for

-• Documentation of oversight actions.
+• Documentation of oversight actions and overrides.

 Ask